 Bring mixture to a boil and then cover and reduce heat to low.
 Simmer for 40 minutes (lentils will be softened and most of liquid will be absorbed), stirring halfway through.

-Eat alone or on a bun, and enjoy!
+Eat alone (I threw some avocado on top!) or on a bun, and enjoy!